Building the Best PC for Final Fantasy XIV and Stormblood

 Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline with Battleborn at a range of progressively more demanding screen resolutions.

-Downgrade to a Pentium G4560 to save some money and a little performance.
+Downgrade to the R5 1500X to save some money at the cost of a little performance.

 To play Final Fantasy XIV: Stormblood to its full potential, you need a fairly powerful PC.
 Like other modern Final Fantasy games, Square Enix have made Stormblood look visually impressive, especially for a MMO.
 However, considering its polished visuals, the game is pretty well optimized for PC hardware.
 Players with at least a quad-core CPU and a decent graphics card will find themselves having the best time here, yet even less powerful PCs can manage to play the game with lower graphical settings, still resulting in a game that is visually appealing.